 This is when the bride and groom see each other for the first time before the ceremony begins.
-The photographer picks out a private area at the venue and makes sure that no friends or family is tagging along or watching.
+The photographer picks out a private area at the venue.
 The groom is set into place, facing the opposite direction of his bride.
-The bride, slowly walks up to her groom, places her hand on his shoulder, and he turns around in that moment, and sees his bride.
+The bride, slowly walks up to her groom, places her hand on his shoulder, and he turns around in that moment.
 These moments can get real emotional.
 Based on my own experience, there have been tears, laughter, joy, and of course romance.

 These moments are meant for the groom and bride only.
 In general, even the photographer is kind of hidden away once they catch eyes.
-The photographer gives the bride and grooms a few moments to exchange words, hug, kiss, and it is from there, that the photographer captures the bride and groom portraits.
+The photographer then gives the bride and groom a few moments alone.
+Then, they take the time for Portraits!
 Usually, this is about 45 minutes total and happens about 90 minutes before a ceremony.

 The first look is not for everyone.
 However, it may be for some couples depending on the situation of the day and the timeline!
 Here are some reasons why a first look maybe for you

-- You have a very large family and the formal photos after the ceremony can take up most of the cocktail hour
+- You have a very large family and the formal photos after the ceremony can take up time.

 - The cocktail hour after your ceremony is only about half an hour long